CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 • That bag you just lost on the way to your honeymoon.

-• That messy hotel room which ended up costing a bomb on your credit card.
+• That messy hotel room ended up costing a bomb on your credit card.

-The list goes on…It goes without saying that all these examples make up for a terrible customer experience which need immediate intervention.
+The list goes on.
+All these examples contribute to a terrible customer experience that needs immediate intervention.

 Delighting customers doesn’t build loyalty; reducing their effort—the work they must do to get their problem solved—does.